Albemarle-Charlottesville Regional Jail Inmate Phone & Email

 Most jails also have a way for inmates to purchase prepaid phone cards from their commissary.
 These jails usually allow the inmate’s trust account to be funded with postal money orders, negating the need for having a credit or debit card altogether.

-Call 434-977-6981 to see if your Albemarle-Charlottesville Regional Jail’s commissary has prepaid phone cards.
+Call 434-977-6981 to see if the Albemarle-Charlottesville Regional Jail’s commissary has prepaid phone cards or check out the commissary page.

 What is the difference between a phone call and a video call?